rneeft/blog/README.md

 # blog
-Something I write about stuff.
+Sometimes I write about stuff.
 Mainly for myself.